Cadillac Muzik: 2018–2020

 A pause in their release schedule ended in 2018 with Lac Gospel, which registered on Billboard's R&B Album Sales chart.
 Moses and Campbell quickly followed up the next year with Groove Nation.
 The EP hit several Billboard Magazine charts, including Heatseekers and Independent Albums.
 The band quickly peaked at #12 on the Billboard R&B Album Sales Charts for their project titled Lac Gospel.
 The following year in 2019, they ranked #10 for R&B Album Sales, #22 for Heatseekers Albums, and #45 for Independent Albums Sales for their project Groove Nation.
-In 2020, the band released 2 Albums/EPs titled Playa Innovators October 2020 the band quickly followed up the previous projects with another single titled Cerebral Celebration.
-The duo found their influences for this project from Houstonʼs UGK to alt-rappers A Tribe Called Quest, The Pharcyde, and the psychedelic funk collective Parliament Funkadelic.
+In 2020, the band released an album titled Playa Innovators.
 Ending the year in 2020, the band released a single titled "Gamble Love" which peaked at #86 on Cashbox Top 200 Airplay Charts and #5 on Cashbox Top 150 Independent Airplay Charts.

 2021

 Cadillac Muzik produced their 5th independently released project titled "Stayin Alive."
-According to The Source, the sound is very reminiscent of 90s artists like D’Angelo, CeeLo Green, and Raphael Saadiq.
-According to People's Choice Awards, they were considered as one of the hottest artists to watch in 2021.
 May 2021, Cadillac Muzik's "Lac Gospel" album made the San Antonio Current list for 20 albums recorded in San Antonio that every music fan should know.
 May 14, 2021 Cadillac Muzik released their long-awaited EP "O.G.
 Style".
 The project was dedicated to their late eastside uncle Charles “Black Beamus” Williams.
 July 2021, The duo followed up the previous project with their single "SpaceCowboy", which was a collaboration with MoonShyne Brown.

 2023

 Beseja “CaddyMack” Moses who is the lead singer, producer, and songwriter of the collective released “El Dorado Sky”.
 This would make El Dorado Sky the first record the band had released since their last independently released song “SpaceCowboy”.
-February 22nd, Cadillac Muzik and Garrett "StarchildJr" Shider released "Brain UnChain.
+February 22, Cadillac Muzik and Garrett "Starchild Jr" Shider released "Brain UnChain.
+According to LA Weekly, the band was considered one of the hottest artists to watch in 2023.

 Collaborations

 In 2023, Beseja “CaddyMack” Moses of Cadillac Muzik & Garrett “Starchild Jr” Shider of Parliament-Funkadelic teamed up.
-Moses, the nephew of Jimmy Sampson (Ohio Players Drummer) and Shider, the son of Garry Shider (P-Funk Lead Guitarist) fused Psychedelic funk and Modern Alternative R&B to create "Brain UnChain".
+Moses, the nephew of Jimmy Sampson (Ohio Players Drummer) and Shider, the son of Garry Shider (P-Funk lead guitarist) fused psychedelic funk and modern alternative R&B to create "Brain UnChain".